-El Born is currently one of the trendiest neighborhoods in Barcelona.
-Locals and foreigners alike swarm around the charming boutiques, cafes, bars and restaurants that make up this lovely part of the city.
+El Born is currently one of the trendiest Barcelona neighborhoods.
+Locals and foreigners alike swarm around the charming boutiques, cafes, bars and restaurants that make this area one of the best places to stay in Barcelona.

 It’s one of the most popular areas in Barcelona to go out at night.